Afraid of snakes? Keep them out of your yard by growing Natural Snake Repellent Plants that will make your home safe from venomous reptiles!

 - It prefers a bright and sunny location.

 This plant is a favorite of herbalists, and they use it to cure insomnia and anxiety.
 It smells like a skunk, and the stinky odor of this plant works well on repelling snakes.

 - Never let the soil dry out completely.

 - Avoid using normal garden soil to grow it.

 To know about spiders repelling plants, click here!

 The Bottom Line

 These plants are one of the best ways to keep snakes away from your garden, but if you have too much infestation, you can make additional efforts like clearing off dried leaves, preventing the grasses in your garden from growing tall, and henceforth.
-You can also use garlic paste or clove and cinnamon oil, which acts as a deterrent for snakes.
+You can also use commercial products available in the market.